Paris: Embracing Life and Art

 The Cluny Museum is an under-appreciated treasure.
 Its rich collection of medieval art offers a rare peek into that mysterious age.
-The sumptuous ivory pieces; vibrant enamel work; and gorgeous statues reflect a surprisingly refined — and far from “dark” — society.
+The sumptuous ivory pieces, vibrant enamel work, and gorgeous sculptures reflect a surprisingly refined — and far from “dark” — society.

 These exquisite tapestries were inspired by both secular and religious traditions.
-They give us a look at life — sensual life — from a time when the people of Paris were just stepping out of medieval darkness.
-It's a celebration of all the senses:
+They give us a peek at life — sensual life — from a time when the people of Paris were just stepping out of medieval darkness.
+It’s a celebration of all the senses.

 Another reminder of the sophistication of the Middle Ages was the art of stained glass.
-To see the best 13th century glass in its glorious original setting, visit the nearby church of Ste-Chapelle.
+To see the best of 13th-century glass in its glorious original setting, visit the nearby church of Sainte-Chapelle.

 Embedded in a historic complex of governmental buildings, the church’s muscular Gothic buttresses support the stone roof.
 The walls are essentially window holders for the church’s stained glass.

 In the 13th century King Louis IX obtained the supposed Crown of Thorns.
-He needed an appropriate place to house this precious relic.
+He needed an appropriate place to house the precious relic.
 So they scrambled and built this church in just six years.
-Because it was built so quickly — with one architect and one set of plans...almost unheard of in Gothic times, the architecture is unusually harmonious.
+Because it was built so quickly — one architect and one set of plans, almost unheard of in Gothic times — the architecture is unusually harmonious.

 The altar was raised up high to better display the Crown of Thorns.

-For a stark contrast in glass, head out to La Defense — a forest of skyscrapers nicknamed Paris’s petite Manhattan.
+For a stark contrast in glass, head out to La Défense — a forest of skyscrapers nicknamed Paris’s “petit Manhattan.”